 Graphic contributions

-With Hernández Cava, she also contributed to collective books dealing with more engaged and humanitarian subject matter.
+With Hernández Cava, Pérez Vernetti also contributed to collective books dealing with more socially engaged and humanitarian subject matter.
 The French anthology 'Nous Sommes les Maures' (Amok, 1998) dealt with the relationship between Europe and the Mahgreb region throughout the ages.
 '11 M, Once Miradas' (De Ponent, 2005) contained stories dedicated to the victims of terrorism.
 'De Ellas' (2006) reinvented and celebrated the role of women in comic books.
-'Nuestra Guerra Civil' (Ariadna Editorial, 2006) commemorated the 60th anniversary of the Spanish Civil War, while 'Guadalajara sera la Tumba del Fascismo' (De Ponent, 2007) featured art inspired by war propaganda posters to illustrate the text of Leonardo Sciascia's 1960 book 'El Antimonio'.
+'Nuestra Guerra Civil' (Ariadna Editorial, 2006) commemorated the 60th anniversary of the Spanish Civil War, and 'Guadalajara sera la Tumba del Fascismo' (De Ponent, 2007) featured art inspired by war propaganda posters to illustrate the text of Leonardo Sciascia's 1960 book 'El Antimonio'.

 Literary works and poetry